robertonogu/backend_labseq/README.md

 JUnit 5.10.2
 Docker 26.0.0

+## Implementation

+The Java framework used was Spring Boot.
+Due to the high number of digits that the value has as the index grows, I decided that the calculated value would be converted to string type and scientific notation representation.

 ## Run Locally

 To **run the application locally**, execute both the front-end (SPA application) and back-end (Restful API).